Projection method for mean resolvent analysis of periodic flows: Validation of the numerical tools

 As commented in~\S\ref{subsec:linalg}, in this study, mean resolvent analysis has been computed in the frequency domain using an iterative solver based on GMRES algorithms \citep{rigas2021nonlinear,poulain2024adjoint} with a block-Jacobi preconditioner, which is efficient for diagonally-dominant matrices, i.e. for weakly unsteady flows.
-The code was also made parallel and distributed using PETSc, with each processor core handling a $\left(\mathrm{M}\times \mathrm{M}\right)$-block, corresponding to a single Fourier component, for which a sparse direct LU method was applied using the external package MUMPS \citep{amestoy2000mumps}.
+The code was also made parallel and distributed using PETSc, with each processor core handling a $\left(\mathrm{M}\times \mathrm{M}\right)$-block, corresponding to a single Fourier component, for which a sparse direct LU method was applied using the external package MUMPS \citep{amestoy2000mumps}.\\ \, To validate our numerical implementation against Ref.~\onlinecite{padovan2022analysis}, we perform harmonic resolvent analysis.
+To do so, we consider EMP inputs and outputs described as vectors of frequency component $\hat{\boldsymbol{\mathcal{F}}}$ and $\hat{\boldsymbol{\mathcal{Y}}}$ in \eqref{eq:eq13}, and choose $s=\mathrm{i}\omega$.
+We maximise the energy gain $\|\hat{\boldsymbol{\mathsfbi{\mathcal{Y}}}}\|^2/\|\hat{\boldsymbol{\mathsfbi{\mathcal{F}}}}\|^2$ over the set of non-zero input vectors $\hat{\boldsymbol{\mathcal{F}}}$.
+The $\boldsymbol{\mathcal{M}}_f$-orthogonal basis of optimal forcing modes solves the following very large generalised eigenvalue problem